gumvic/nanoql/README.md

 ## Deferred nodes

-Of course, juggling maps in memory is cool, but, since everything is in the cloud now, we have to be able to be asynchronous.
+Of course, juggling maps in memory is cool, but we also want to query remote services, IO and such things, right?

 This is where deferred nodes come into play.